How To Burn Fat Instead of Carbs: Quick Summary

 Now, carbohydrates are your body’s preferred source of energy.
 This is because glucose is the most readily available form of energy in your body.
 This is what your body tends to use first, especially in high-intensity workouts.

-If there is any glucose left over, it is stored in your muscle or liver as glycogen.
+If there is any glucose left over, it is stored in your muscles or liver as glycogen.
 If there is any left over after that, it can be stored as body fat.

 On the other hand, fats are broken down and used as energy in a slower, more sustained way.